srijanshetty/notes/Computing/Languages/paradigms.md

     that such a method exists.
     - Subtyping means that anywhere the supertype can be used, the subtype can be used.

+# Abstract Classes
+- Classes for which you want no objects
+- They only serve as base classes.